Sienci-Labs/Resources/lmmk2/lmk2-add-ons/lmk2-closed-loop-steppers-2.md

 ![](/_images/_lmmk2/_add-ons/_clsm-upgrade/lmk2_clsm_upgrade-header2.jpg){.aligncenter .size-full .wid}

-Let's begin by sliding each M5-50mm bolt into a matching 40mm spacer.
+Let's begin by inserting each bolt into it's corresponding hole in the motor, then sliding each M5-50mm bolt into a matching 40mm spacer.

-Thread each bolt/spacer into the corresponding 4 holes to secure the motor in place.
 Using either a drill or an M5 allen key, tighten each spacer/bolt combo.

 **Note - The latest motors do not have a red stripe around them, they are all black.**